sgriffith3/ans_2020-11-30/role-challenge.md

 Create a playbook that runs against the planetexpress hosts (excluding farnsworth) that does the following:

-- Uses pre-tasks to create a ~/nginx directory, and calls on a handler if this made a change (debug)
+- Uses pre_tasks to create a ~/nginx directory, and calls on a handler if this made a change (debug)
 - Uses roles (1) that
     - copies a file into the ~/nginx directory
     - installs the apt package nginx